potatowagon/main/docs/UserGuide.md

     ![alt text](./images/userguide/1.png "command bar")

+    Oh shoot, here comes BOSS.
+"Busy human!
+I need these stack of papers signed!".
 Let's do another one:

-	* `add "bake potatoes" p-2`
+	* `add "sign papers" p-2`

     ![alt text](./images/userguide/2.png "")

-    Notice how `bake potatoes` is below `Learn Task Tracker`.
-That's because `bake potatoes` is of number 2 priority, while `Learn Task Tracker` with an undefined priority takes the default highest priority number of 0.
+    Notice how `sign papers` is above `Learn Task Tracker`.
+That's because `sign papers` has higher priority of 2, while `Learn Task Tracker` with an undefined priority takes the default priority number of 0.

-7. Let's add deadline tasks with due date and time.
+7. Suddenly, cubicle neighbour Sharon's head pops up from behind those grey office dividers.
+"Psst, thats alot of papers to sign.
+Let me help you with that."
+Aww, how nice of Sharon!
+Lets bake some cookies for her before she quits this dingy office year end.
+Let's add a deadline tasks with due date and time.

 	* `add "bake cookies" 31/12 3pm`

         `bake cookies` by 31 December of this year, 3pm.
 Undeclared year in date field will be taken as the current year.

+ Also, remeber to collect the signed papers by today, 3pm!

-	* `add "bake cookies" tdy 3pm`
+	* `add "collect papers from Sharon" tdy 3pm`

-        `bake cookies` by today, 3pm.
+        Cllect those papers from Sharon by today, 3pm.

     ![alt text](./images/userguide/3.png "")

-8. Next up, events.
+8. Your phone bleeps.
+An invitation to attend the Avenger's convention organised by Dr Strange.
+Next up, events.
 An event is a task with a start date, start time, end date and end time.
-Example commands are:

-	* `add "CS2103t programming camp" 30/8 1pm to 3/1/2017 6pm`
+	* `add "Super hero's convention" 30/8 1pm to 3/1/2017 6pm`

-        Event `CS2103t programming camp` starts from 1pm of the 30th August 2016, and ends at 6pm of the 3rd January 2017.
+        Event `super hero's convenrtion` starts from 1pm of the 30th August 2016, and ends at 6pm of the 3rd January 2017.

 	* `add "potato peeling" tdy 3pm to 7pm`